Wireless earbuds

 Apple AirPods Pro (2nd Gen) Wireless Earbuds, Up to 2X More Active Noise Cancelling, Adaptive Transparency, Personalized Spatial Audio MagSafe Charging Case (Lightning) Bluetooth Headphones for iPhone

-Following on from the unmitigated success of the original Airpods, the Pro version added extras like a wireless charging case and noise cancellation.
-It also improved the already-high quality of voice calls, so if you make a lot of them, these are the earbuds to go for.
+Following on from the unmitigated success of the original Airpods, the Pro version added major upgrades like a wireless charging case and noise cancellation.

-The noise cancellation does a good job of cutting out ambient noise, so you’ll be able to hear your caller even in relatively noisy environments like coffee shops and on city streets.
-Three microphones on each bud isolate your voice from the surrounding din, so the other party can hear you more clearly as well.
+The noise cancellation does a pretty good job of cutting out ambient noise, so I can hear my caller even in relatively noisy environments like coffee shops and city streets.

-Connectivity is very reliable: the AirPods immediately connect to other Apple devices, and stay connected from up to 100 feet (30 meters) away.
-Non-Apple devices won’t get the fast pairing, but they’ll still get strong, reliable connections.
+Connectivity has been good: the AirPods immediately connect to other Apple devices, and stay connected from up to 100 feet (30 meters) away.
+Non-Apple devices like my Android phone don’t get the fast pairing, but I’ve still had strong, reliable connections with them.

-As with other Apple devices, you can use Apple’s “Find My” feature to track down a missing earbud if it’s nearby and out of its case, or to at least see where it was last used.
+As with other Apple devices, you can use Apple’s “Find My” feature to track down a missing earbud if it’s nearby and out of its case, or to at least know where it was seen.
+In my case, the answer is always “at the bottom of the bed”.

-Even though they work with both Android and iOS devices, the AirPods are noticeably better with Apple gear.
+Even though they work with both Android and iOS devices, I’ve found the AirPods to be noticeably better with Apple gear.
 Some features don’t work by default, like pausing and restarting when buds are inserted/removed, or virtual assistant support.
 Third-party apps help with some of this, but it’s just not as seamless.

-Setup and pairing are also slower on Android since it uses the standard Bluetooth approach, and transition from device to device may be slower.
-In short, while you can use Airpods with non-Apple devices, we wouldn’t go out and buy them for that purpose.
+Setup and pairing are also slower on my Android devices, since it uses the standard Bluetooth approach, and the multipoint-esque switching doesn’t happen either.
+In short, while you can use Airpods with non-Apple devices, I wouldn’t go out and buy them for that purpose.

 If you do have an iPhone, however, and call quality is particularly important to you, the Airpods Pro are the way to go.